 Just like its counterpart in the capital, the Ghost Bus Tour of York is shockingly enjoyable.
 Rumble over cobbled streets in a vintage Routemaster bus and listen in to tales of the macabre, along with some time off the bus to roam Clifford’s Tower and the medieval Shambles.

 Join the scariest history lesson in London inside the London Dungeon.
 Even the queue to get in sets the tone for the frights to come.
 Costumed characters bring the past to life with over ten interactive performances that span the length of London’s horrid history.
 Along the way you’ll take the Tyrant Boat Ride and, before you’re set free to the world above, take a gut-churning plummet on the Dead Drop.

 With rollercoasters like Dragon’s Fury and Vampire, Chessington is already scary enough during the rest of the year, but during Halloween the park shows its fangs!
 There’s no place for the faint of heart at Chessington World of Adventures’ Howl’o’ween hex-travaganza!
 Take on terrifying treats that come only once a year with Forgotten Forest, and test your mettle on Creepy Caves: Resurgence.

 Brick or Treat!
 Spoil the kids this half-term holiday with a jaunt around Legoland Windsor; along with the usual rides there’s a horrifying host of activities as the park dons its Halloween best.

-Take to the Brick or Treat Trail, join the creepy costume competition, and face your fears on the spine-tingling Haunted House Monster Party Ride.
-If that’s not enough, then don’t miss out on the fireworks displays throughout the festivities.
+Take to the Brick or Treat Trails (Lord Vampyre’s Creepy Crypt Trail and Monster Rocker’s fang-tastic Pumpkin Trail), join the creepy costume competition, and face your fears on the spine-tingling Haunted House Monster Party Ride.
+If that’s not enough, then don’t miss out on the new for 2021 Harbour Show.

 Creep it real in Scotland